Seirdy/seirdy.one/content/posts/website-best-practices.md

 {{<picture name="find" alt="searching for the word \"good\" in the phrase \"I wonder how much good a\" when a \"see more\" link obscures the match.">}}
 <figcaption>

-Searching for the word "good" before (above) and after (below) a "see more" link is clicked.
+Searching for the word "good" before and after a "see more" link is clicked.
 Both situations show a match, but only one of them allows us to view the match.
 Both screenshots are from the Reddit redesign.

 </figcaption>
 </figure>